The instability mechanism of compact multiplanet systems: Dynamical model results

 \section{Dynamical model results}

 We now turn to the results of our simplified dynamical model integrations.
-For each model considered, we generate ensembles comprised of 1$,$500 equally-spaced, five-planet systems following the same procedure we used to initialize $N$-body simulations described in Section~\ref{sec:simsetup}.
-We begin in Section~\ref{sec:circular} by comparing numerical models of increasing complexity against our $N$-body results for initially-circular planetary systems.
-Then, in Section~\ref{sec:eccentric}, we turn to initially-eccentric systems.
+For each model considered, we generate ensembles comprised of $1$,$500$ equally spaced, five-planet systems following the same procedure we used to initialize $N$-body simulations described in Section~\ref{sec:simsetup}.
+We begin in Section~\ref{sec:circular} by comparing numerical models of increasing complexity against our $N$-body results for initially circular planetary systems.
+Then, in Section~\ref{sec:eccentric}, we turn to initially eccentric systems.